escapecreative/design-upgrade-learndash/readme.txt

 == Changelog ==

+= 1.4.5 - Jan 23, 2019 =

+- Changed: Adjusted alignment for quiz headings inside the [ld_profile] shortcode

 = 1.4.4 - Jan 23, 2019 =

-- Tweaked the spacing on list count numbers in the course content table so there's more spacing between the number and the period
+- Changed: Tweaked the spacing on list count numbers in the course content table so there's more spacing between the number and the period

 = 1.4.3 - Dec 13, 2018 =